galaxyproject/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.md

 - Citations
 - Help

-While many of those are present in the wrapper by default, others will need to be added.
+While many of those are present in the wrapper by default, others need to be added.

 ### Tool section